 - 4.2.1 Some children may have an increased risk of abuse.
 It is important to understand that this increase in risk is due more to societal attitudes and assumptions, and child protection procedures that fail to acknowledge children's diverse circumstances, rather than the individual child's personality, impairment or circumstances.
 Many factors can contribute to an increase in risk, including prejudice and discrimination, isolation, social exclusion, communication issues and reluctance on the part of some adults to accept that abuse can occur.

 - 4.2.2 To ensure that all of our pupils receive equal protection, we will give special consideration to children who are:

-- missing education/missing from education
+- missing education/missing from education/persistently absent

 - disabled or have special educational needs (SEND)

 - young carers

 - Children in Care (CIC)

 - privately fostered children

+- affected by health conditions

+- affected by family in prison or parental offending

-- · affected by domestic abuse
+- affected by domestic abuse

 - affected by substance misuse/drug use

 - affected by mental health issues including self-harm and eating disorders

 - affected by poor parenting

 - at risk of Fabricated or Induced Illness

 - at risk of gang and youth violence

-- · asylum seekers
+- asylum seekers

 - living away from home

 - vulnerable to being bullied, or engaging in bullying including cyber, homophobic, racist etc.

 - live transient lifestyles

 - LGBT (lesbian gay bisexual transgender)

 - missing from home or care

-- living in chaotic and unsupportive home situations - vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality - vulnerable to extremism or radicalisation - vulnerable to faith abuse - involved directly or indirectly in child sexual exploitation (CSE) or trafficking do not have English as a first language - at risk of Honour Based Violence (HBV) including; female genital mutilation (FGM) and forced marriage
+- living in chaotic and unsupportive home situations

+- vulnerable to discrimination and maltreatment on the grounds of race, ethnicity, religion, disability or sexuality

+- vulnerable to extremism or radicalisation

+- vulnerable to faith abuse

+- involved directly or indirectly in child sexual exploitation (CSE) or trafficking do not have English as